linas/atomspace-ipfs/README.md

       scalable.
 There's conflict resolution issues if there are multiple updaters.

+    Status:
+    - The above was NOT followed, in that IPNS was avoided.
+Instead, there is a master AtomSpace file containing only IPFS CID's for Valuations.

+* Design Alternative B: Perhaps it is possible to store mutable values using the DHT API directly?
+This would also allow alpha-conversion issues to be handled (as we'd alpha-convert to a unique combinator form, and hash only that.)

 * Q: How to load the incoming set of an Atom?
   Currently, the incoming set of an Atom is stored as part of the mutable version of that Atom, and can therefore be fetched.
 The